DevOps Adoption for Small Businesses

 Despite the organizational formation, DevOps can still thrive in a small company.
 A little (or even significant) change might be needed to realize the greatest benefit.
 Luckily, this should be more straightforward to pull off in a more modest organization.
 After all, if “embrace change” can’t be accomplished by an organization, it has no interest in doing DevOps (and arguably business at all).

-If you want to learn how to effectively adopt DevOps in your company, individuals and teams need to be trained in industry-recognized DevOps courses.
+If you want to learn how to effectively adopt DevOps in your company, individuals and teams need to be trained in industry-recognized DevOps certification courses.

 Previous articleImpacts of not Having a Business Continuity Plan